AhmadRafiee/DevOps_Certification/argocd/ReadMe.md

   - Deploys the application into the `default` namespace.
   - Automatically syncs the application with `--sync-policy` auto

-## Add a sample application to the damavand cluster using a helm chart with `argocd` commands.
+## Deploy a sample application to the Damavand cluster using a Helm chart with argocd commands

 ```bash
 # login argocd command to cluster damavand
 argocd login argocd.kube.mecan.ir